AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key highlights for AEM 6.5.1.0 forms are:

-* [OSGi only] Added a new attribute PAGECOUNT in Output and Forms Service.
+* [OSGi only] Added a new attribute `PAGECOUNT` in Output and Forms Service.

-* [OSGI only] Enabled support to create static PDFs using Forms Service.
+* [OSGI only] Enabled support to create static PDF files using Forms Service.
 * Enabled permissions on XMLForm.exe for administrator and root users.
 * Enabled support for ADFS v3.0 for Dynamics on-premise integration.